 There are several display options for viewing the time clock, which are called interfaces.
 In the Interface popup menu you will see the options available to choose from.
-Interfaces are set at a group level, and can be customized for each of your display groups.
-For more information about time clock interfaces, review our interface options Knowledge Base article.
+Interfaces can be customized for each of your display groups.
+For more information about time clock interfaces, review our Interface Options Knowledge Base article.

 Requiring a password to login to a display group is a simple way to control who is able to connect to your group.
 With this option enabled, an administrator or manager password will be required for logging into or switching between your display groups.

-Note: Network Edition users will have also have an option to Create Group Password.
+Note: Network Edition users also have the option to Create Group Password.
 A group password is a separate password used exclusively for allowing users to connect to a display group without needing administrator or manager involvement.

 Passwords are required for all interfaces except the In & Out Board.
-For the In & Out Board administrators can decide if they want to require user passwords or not by checking or unchecking the box for Require User Passwords.
+When using the In & Out Board, administrators can decide if they want to require user passwords with the Require User Passwords checkbox.
 We recommend requiring passwords to keep your time clock secure.
 For more information, see the Passwords & Security Overview article.

 Some companies do not want workers to clock out for breaks or lunches.
-By default both the Breaks and Lunch buttons are available to users.
+By default both the Break and Lunch buttons are available to users.
 If you do not want your users to clock out for breaks or lunches, uncheck the Show ‘Break’ button and/or Show ‘Lunch’ button.
 Select Apply to save the change.
-Learn more about breaks and lunches by reviewing this article.
+Learn more about Breaks and Lunches in Virtual TimeClock.

 Timecard Entry Notes

-Timecard entry notes are enabled by default for users to add from their User Status window.
 Entry notes allow employees to leave a note, which will appear on their timecard.
-For example, the worker can note tasks they accomlished during their shift, enter tips or mileage or any other relevant comments.
+For example, the worker can note tasks they accomplished during their shift, enter tips or mileage or any other relevant comments.
+This setting is off by default.
 For more information, see the Timecard Entry Notes article.

 Missed Stop Error

 This setting will flag entries for users who are clocked in for longer than the threshold set by an administrator.
 The default is 12 hours, but it can be raised or lowered to fit your business needs.
 Change the setting in the Options section by entering a different number in the box and selecting Apply.
 The feature can be disabled by unchecking the box.
-Learn more about the Missed Stop setting and how to correct the timecard entries.
+Learn more about the Missed Stop feature.

 Note: Disabling the feature does not remove errors that have already occurred.
 You still must correct the timecard entries that are flagged.